james-judd/Chess-App/README.md

 WORK IN PROGRESS

-The aim of this project is to build a chess web app in Java EE 8, allowing for cross-network play and eventually implementing a miniMax algorithm to evaluate positions and provide a bot to play against.
+The aim of this project is to build a chess web app in Spring Boot, allowing for cross-network play, storing results in an SQL databse, and eventually implementing a miniMax algorithm to evaluate positions and provide a bot to play against.

 The current roadmap is: